Spam and Open Relay Blocking System: Escalated listings

 SORBS has been accused of deliberately targeting innocent users through escalated listings.
 Its website describes the process as follows: "An escalated listing on the other hand is where a whole network of IP addresses is listed in SORBS and all hosts and IPs (whether assigned to a single customer or multiple) are listed and therefore blocked or result in spam folder issues.
 Why does SORBS create escalated listings?
 The simple answer is to stop spam.
 You ask, 'How does listing innocent IPs help stop spam?'
 Simple, some providers don’t care about spam."
 There have been many heated discussions on this practice as often it would appear that email users who are caught in this trap have no recourse, because the listing applies to a block of IP addresses, and they are unable to release their own IP address.

 False positives

-Due to the automation of SORBS listings it is possible for the addresses of legitimate mail servers to be listed from time to time.
+Due to the automation of SORBS listings it was possible for the addresses of legitimate mail servers to be listed from time to time.
 Therefore, users of the SORBS Spam list in particular should consider carefully any such implications and may wish to use the service as part of a larger spam blocking system.
 The SORBS 'No Servers' list is reported to be wholly administered by the network administrators of the networks concerned therefore it should be false positive free.

 Statistics

-SORBS produces and publishes daily statistics about its list to the otherwise defunct usenet newsgroup news.admin.net-abuse.bulletins (NANAB).
-As of 7 April 2021 statistics published show the following listing totals:
+SORBS produced and published daily statistics about its list to the otherwise defunct usenet newsgroup news.admin.net-abuse.bulletins (NANAB).
+As of 7 April 2021 statistics published showed the following listing totals: